mikkeldamsgaard/slash/docs/book/types.md

 Example
 ```
-"a string\non a new line
+let str = "a string\non a new line
 and a third line"
 ```